 Germs are a very unfortunate part of life; however, there are ways we can keep ourselves away from unnecessary germ spreading.
 Germs love moisture, especially little puddles or pools of water lurking about your home or neighborhood gym.
 This means they probably would love to over take your chlorine in the pool and become the pirates of your backyard sea (your pool).

-There are ways to stop this madness, it require you to lay down the law so get ready to stop the rule breakers from possibly creating an infectious zone.
+There are ways to stop this madness, it requires you to lay down the law so get ready to stop the rule breakers from possibly creating an infectious zone.
 Follow these Three Steps for Swimmers the Center for Disease Control (CDC) has highlighted.

 • Don’t allow anyone with a cut, open sore, or partially healed wound to swim in the pool.